 And nice addendum to the list - I wish more health/diet experts would start adding that one!

 Unfortunately the weight has fallen off for me too and I’m already thin as a rail.
 I’ve lost ten pounds in the last 3 months so it’s not too bad, but I really am very skinny.
 My wife on the other hand has been trying to lose weight for years and in two months of vegan eating hasn’t lost a pound.
-I told her she may have to resort to exercise if she really wants to
+I told her she may have to resort to exercise if she really wants to :) Anyway, it’s been frustrating that we’re both moving in the wrong direction in regards to weight, but we’ll keep plugging along while trying to stay educated on good nutrition (vegan of course) and health.

 The best and easiest way I’ve ever heard of to lose weight is to give up soda.
 I wish I could remember where I saw this statistic, but it said that your average soda-drinking person could lose 10+ pounds in one year just by not drinking soda.
 Other than drinking ginger ale when I had the stomach flu, I can’t remember a time when soda was a part of my diet.
 I lost about 65 lbs.
 6 years ago and have kept it off (all that weight wasn’t soda weight - I did exercise, too!).
 Great post today!